-On systems running SELinux, all processes and files are labeled in a way that represents securityrelevant information.
+On systems running SELinux, all processes and files are labeled in a way that represents security-relevant information.
 This information is called the SELinux context.
-For files, this is viewed using the 1s -Z command:
+For files, this is viewed using the Is -Z command:

 '''

-~]$ ls -Z file1
+~]$ Is -Z file1

 -rw-rw-r-- user1 group1 unconfined_u:object_r:user_home_t:s0 file1

 '''